 Founded in 1964 by Lyndon B. Johnson, the White House Fellows program is one of America’s most prestigious programs for leadership and public service.
-White House Fellowships offer exceptional young men and women first-hand experience working at the highest levels of the federal government.
+White House Fellowships offer exceptional emerging leaders first-hand experience working at the highest levels of the Federal government.

-Adopted in 1965 by the President’s Commission on White House Fellowships:
+The mission statement adopted in 1964 by the President’s Commission on White House Fellowships:

 Declaring that “a genuinely free society cannot be a spectator society,” President Lyndon B. Johnson announced the establishment of the White House Fellows Program in the East Room of the White House in October 1964.
 Prompted by the suggestion of John W. Gardner, then President of the Carnegie Corporation, President Johnson’s intent was to draw individuals of exceptionally high promise to Washington for one year of personal involvement in the process of government.

 The mission of the non-partisan White House Fellows Program, as envisioned by President Johnson, was, in his words, “to give the Fellows first hand, high-level experience with the workings of the Federal government and to increase their sense of participation in national affairs.”
 In return for the Fellowship year, President Johnson expected the Fellows to “repay that privilege” when they left by “continuing to work as private citizens on their public agendas.”
 He hoped that the Fellows would contribute to the nation as future leaders.

 Today, the mission remains the same: to encourage active citizenship and service to the Nation.